RESEARCH STARTER

 Two groups that are bound to adjacent carbons (that is, carbon #1 and carbon #2) are in the ortho-configuration.
 Two groups that are located on alternate carbons (that is, carbon #1 and carbon #3) are in the meta-configuration.
 Two groups that are located at opposite carbons (that is, carbon #1 and carbon #4) are in the para-configuration:

-When three or more molecular groups are covalently bonded to carbons of the benzene ring, only carbon numbers are indicated (for example 1,2,4-trifluorobenzene).
-Other, nonbenzene aromatic hydrocarbons exist as well.
-The heterocyclic aromatics contain carbon, plus one or two additional elements in the ring structure of the compound.
+When three or more molecular groups are covalently bonded to carbons of the benzene ring, only carbon numbers are indicated (for example, 1,2,4-trifluorobenzene).
+Other nonbenzene aromatic hydrocarbons exist as well.
+The heterocyclic aromatics contain carbon plus one or two additional elements in the ring structure of the compound.
 An example is pyridine, which contains nitrogen.

-Aromatic hydrocarbons structurally can be defined by their alternating double-bonded resonance structures and by the quantum mechanical arrangement of electrons in their carbon-carbon single and double covalent bonds.
+Aromatic hydrocarbons can be structurally defined by their alternating double-bonded resonance structures and by the quantum mechanical arrangement of electrons in their carbon-carbon single and double covalent bonds.
 The resonance structures of benzene represent a flip-flop rearrangement of electrons from one conformation to another.
 The double bonds between alternating carbon pairs can shift by one pair position.
 The actual benzene structure is a hybrid between the two resonance structures, with one and one-half bonds joining each carbon.

 Therefore, aromatic hydrocarbons are hybrids of their various resonance structures.

-The German physicist Erich Huckel described the quantum mechanical state of the electrons of benzene in 1931.
+The German physicist Erich Hückel described the quantum mechanical state of the electrons of benzene in 1931.
 Benzene has six delocalized π electrons, electrons that are free and unshared with any hydrogen atoms.
-These six free electrons pair to produce three π electronic orbitals, and therefore alternating double bonds, that give benzene an extremely stable structure.
+These six free electrons pair to produce three π electronic orbitals and, therefore, alternating double bonds that give benzene an extremely stable structure.

-Huckel studied the π electronic bonding patterns of aromatic and aliphatic unsaturated compounds.
+Hückel studied the π electronic bonding patterns of aromatic and aliphatic unsaturated compounds.
 He discovered that aromaticity exists when the compound in question has 4n + 2 π electrons.
 Aromatic hydrocarbons can have 2, 6, 10, 14, 18, 22, or 26 (and so on) delocalized π electrons in their overall structures.
-The π electronic formula 4n + 2 is known as Huckel's rule for aromatic hydrocarbons.
+The π electronic formula 4n + 2 is known as Hückel’s rule for aromatic hydrocarbons.

 The π electron arrangement of aromatic hydrocarbons explains both their high stability and their unique chemical reaction properties.
 Aromatic hydrocarbons are modified, or pick up atoms, by substitution reactions, in which they exchange a hydrogen atom for an atom of some other element: